V-G-spec/Pac-Man-Bot/README.md

 Check out the syntax for running various scripts and games of different sizes and paramenters at: [Project 2](https://inst.eecs.berkeley.edu/~cs188/fa18/project2.html)

 ## Reinforcement Learning
 In this project, I implemented value iteration and Q-learning.
-I tested your agents first on Gridworld (from class), then apply them to a simulated robot controller (Crawler) and Pacman.
+I tested the agents first on Gridworld (from class), then applied them to a simulated robot controller (Crawler) and finally to Pacman.

 Check out the syntax for running various scripts and games of different sizes and paramenters at: [Project 3](https://inst.eecs.berkeley.edu/~cs188/fa18/project3.html)